 - If you can't see the controls, make sure you're signed in as an administrator for the domain.

-- In the Client Name field, enter the service account's Client ID.
-You should have copied this in the above step, or you can find it in the Service accounts page.
+Enter the service account's Client ID.
+You should have copied this in Step 3, or you can find it in the Service accounts page.